blinksh/blink/README.md

 scp and sftp are implemented through curl, by rewriting the arguments to follow the curl syntax.
 Pro: lighter implementation, smaller memory cost, less likely to have function name collisions.
 Con: some switches might not have exactly the same meaning.

 The language packages ([Python](https://github.com/holzschu/python_ios), [Lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex)) only provide the equivalent of the binaries.
-It is up to you to transfer the directories with the packges  (`/usr/local/texlive` or `/usr/lib/python2.7`), and place them in the Library folder of the Blink application.
+It is up to you to transfer the directories with the packages (`/usr/local/texlive` or `/usr/lib/python2.7`), and place them in the Library folder of the Blink application.
 This is where commands such as ls, rm, tar, mv... will be useful.

 Note: all frameworks (except curl) are dynamic frameworks, to reduce the Application memory footprint.